-(o) Change in Accounting Policies
+(n) Change in Accounting Policies

-Accounting policies are consistent with those applied in the Disclosure Statement for the year ended 31 December 2021.
+Accounting policies are consistent with those applied in the Disclosure Statement for the year ended 31 December 2022.

-The Bank has applied, where relevant, all new or revised accounting standards and interpretations effective for the year ended 31 December 2022, that these did not have a material impact on the financial statements.
+The Bank has applied, where relevant, all new or revised accounting standards and interpretations effective for the year ended 31 December 2023, that these did not have a material impact on the financial statements.

-(p) NZ IFRS Accounting Standards Issued but Not Yet Effective
+(o) NZ IFRS Accounting Standards Issued but Not Yet Effective

-The following new standards and amendments to standards relevant to the Bank are not yet effective and have not yet been applied in preparing the financial statements.
+The new Standards and amendments to existing standards are not expected to have a material impact on the Bank preparing the financial statements.